aMMokschaf/KubeLinterBot/README.md

 ## How to install
 1. If there is no file named _kube-linter-bot-configuration.yaml_ in the _KubeLinterBot_-folder, copy the sample-file from the samples-folder.
+Decide which port KubeLinterBot should listen on and copy it to _bot.port_.
 Generate a safe secret and add it as _user.secret_.
 You will need this later while installing the webhook(s).

 2. Generate a personal access token here: https://github.com/settings/tokens.
 If you don't want to generate a token now and your server has a browser you can use, you can skip step 2 now and later do step 5 instead.